zladnrms/RoundableLayout/README.md

 [![](https://jitpack.io/v/zladnrms/RoundableLayout.svg)](https://jitpack.io/#zladnrms/RoundableLayout)

-_RoundableLayout_ is an easy to make layout corner round in an Android. and it implements ConstraintLayout, so can directly handle inner layout)
+_RoundableLayout_ is an easy to make round corner layout in an Android.
+And it implements ConstraintLayout, so you can directly handle inner layout, too.

 ## What's New in _RoundableLayout_ 1.0.1?